lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 --- abstract

 Module-Lattice-Based Key-Encapsulation Mechanism (ML-KEM) is a quantum-resistant key-encapsulation mechanism (KEM).
-Three parameters sets for the ML-KEM algorithm are specified by NIST in {{FIPS203}}.
+Three parameters sets for the ML-KEM algorithm are specified by NIST in FIPS 203.
 In order of increasing security strength (and decreasing performance), these parameter sets are ML-KEM-512, ML-KEM-768, and ML-KEM-1024.
-This document specifies the conventions for using ML-KEM with the Cryptographic Message Syntax (CMS) using KEMRecipientInfo as specified in {{!RFC9629}}.
+This document specifies the conventions for using ML-KEM with the Cryptographic Message Syntax (CMS) using the KEMRecipientInfo structure.

 <!-- End of Abstract -->